Contact Us for a Free Consultation (213) 542-0979

 So, if you're going to have to deal with that Proposition 63 form, coordinate everything through your attorney.
 Let your attorney figure out how to deal with it, depending on the circumstances of your case.
 What I do is I have a private conversation with my client related to that form, related to whether or not they own, use, or possess any weapons, or ever have in the past, because we don't want to be in a position where we have to do a hearing now to prove that you didn't falsely fill out that Proposition 63 form or to prove that you haven't violated your probation because you've got your hands on some guns.

-So, if you have an issue with that and pleading because of your gun rights, give me a call.
+So, if you have an issue with that and are pleading because of your gun rights, give me a call.
 We'll sit down and talk about it.
 I've represented many people who have to plead to felonies and have to deal with guns in Los Angeles County.
-You can bet your bottom dollar that now is one of the most cautious times you have with all the shootings going on, not just in LA county but across the country.
+You can bet your bottom dollar that now is one of the most cautious times you have had with all the shootings going on, not just in LA County but across the country.

 Related Resources: